Edit in GitHubLog an issue

 aio app deploy

-Next, let's see how the web UI communicates with the backend.
-In web-src/src/components we already provide a template of UI.
-After you select the actions to publish-events and then click the invoke button, it will invoke the action.
-In the action, it will send out the event.
-When you invoke, you could also add actual params, in this example, we add {"payload": "you got a like"}, in the webhook result, you will see the payload showed in {"data": "you got a like"}.
+Next, let's see how the web UI communicates with the back end.
+In web-src/src/components we already provided a template of the UI.
+After you select the actions to publish-events, clicking the invoke button will invoke the action.
+The action will send out the event.
+When you invoke, you could also add actual parameters.
+In this example we added {"payload": "you got a like"} In the webhook result, you will see the payload: {"data": "you got a like"}.

 templateui